7 Skills of Highly Effective Artists

 Sometimes blocks are outside ourselves.
 External blocks can be due to creative trends happening or wider economic impacts.
 Learn to control what you can and work with the challenges you can’t control.

 7. Shut the Critic Up: We all have an inner critic.
 Sometimes that inner critic won’t stop judging the work, the process, or deciding the art you made isn’t good enough.
 This critic is ruthless.
-Being able to turn off that little voice of judgement is a powerful skill.
+Being able to turn off that little voice of judgment is a powerful skill.
 There is a time and place to critique (not criticize) the work, but usually our inner critics speak up at inappropriate times and when we least need it to throw in its two cents.
 Learn to dial down that voice, and dial up the creative support.